peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### EncodeToBytes
     public byte[] EncodeToBytes()
 <p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
 The object
- <code>CBOREncodeOptions.Default </code> contains recommended settings for
+ <code>CBOREncodeOptions.Default</code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.
- </b> </p> <p>Writes the binary representation of this CBOR object and
- returns a byte array of that representation.
+ CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b> </p> <p>Writes the binary representation of this CBOR object and returns a byte array of that representation.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
-The example code given in <see cref='M:PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order. </p>
+The example code given in <see cref='PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order. </p>

 **Returns:**